zcvele/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/integrate-with-exchange-server/oauth-with-online-and-on-premises.md

 ### Step 2: Create a new Mail User account for the Skype for Business Online Partner Application

 This step is done on the Exchange server.
-It will create a mail user and assign it the appropriate management role rights.
-This account will then be used in the next step.
+It creates a mail user and assign it the appropriate management role rights.
+This account is then be used in the next step.

 Specify a verified domain for your Exchange organization.
-This domain should be the same domain used as the primary SMTP domain used for the on-premises Exchange accounts.
+This domain should be the same domain used as the primary Simple Mail Transfer Protocol (SMTP) domain used for the on-premises Exchange accounts.
 This domain is referred as `<your Verified Domain>` in the following procedure.
-Also, the `<DomainControllerFQDN>` should be the FQDN of a domain controller.
+Also, the `<DomainControllerFQDN>` should be the fully qualified domain name (FQDN) of a domain controller.

 ```powershell
 $user = New-MailUser -Name SfBOnline-ApplicationAccount -ExternalEmailAddress SfBOnline-ApplicationAccount@<your Verified Domain> -DomainController <DomainControllerFQDN>
 ```

-This command will hide the new mail user from address lists.
+This command hides the new mail user from address lists.

 ```powershell
 Set-MailUser -Identity $user.Identity -HiddenFromAddressListsEnabled $True -DomainController <DomainControllerFQDN>
 ```

-These next two commands will assign the UserApplication and ArchiveApplication management role to this new account.
+These next two commands assign the `UserApplication` and `ArchiveApplication` management role to this new account.

 ```powershell
 New-ManagementRoleAssignment -Role UserApplication -User $user.Identity -DomainController <DomainControllerFQDN>